-Shake up the gin with the lemon, sugar and a dash of elderflower cordial.
-Pour over rock ice and lengthen with sparkling water.
+Shake the gin with the lemon, sugar and a dash of elderflower cordial.
+Pour over rock ice and lengthen with the soda.
 Decorate with a sprig of your favourite herb.
-If you’re feeling like a true vagabond then top with sparkling wine to make an Elderflower Royale.
+If you’re feeling like a true vagabond then top with sparkling wine to make an elderflower royale.

 Sloe gin fizz

-Give wonderfully wintery sloe gin a mean cocktail kick.
+Give wonderfully wintry sloe gin a mean cocktail kick.

 50ml sloe gin